April 27, 2020

 Ultimately, as the leader of an organization, you get to choose who you work with.
 But that doesn’t mean you have to fire those who aren’t forthcoming with ownership and accountability.

-By putting trust in your managers and encouraging them to put trust in their team members, the spirit of taking responsibility can spread throughout your organization and lead to sustained long-term success.
+By putting trust in your managers and encouraging them to put trust in their team members, you'll be able to build a culture of ownership and accountability throughout your organization that leads to sustained, long-term success.

 (c) Grindstone Capital, 2020.
 All rights reserved.